CrossingsCon/crossingscon.org/_static/events/rules.md

 - Walking distance required
 - Elevator/escalator/ramp presence at various locations
-- Availability of audio/visual supports at tour locations

-We also encourage you to look at the websites for our offsite programming locations.

 If there is anything else we missed or about which you have concerns, please do not hesitate to contact us.